-- 1. An action plan to address lack of trust in handling misconduct in the Mission (Critical Recommendation 1) - 2.
-An implementation plan for the UN-System side gender parity strategy (Important Recommendation 4) - 3.
-The Terms of Reference for the Gender Task Force (Important Recommendation 4)
+1. An action plan to address lack of trust in handling misconduct in the Mission (critical recommendation 1)

+2. An implementation plan for the United Nations system side gender parity strategy (important recommendation 4)

+3. The Terms of Reference for the Gender Task Force (important recommendation 4)